flatiron-coverage-devsamuelmwangi/Phase-3-SQLAlchemy-Code-Challenge-Product-Review/README.md

 Write the following methods in the classes in the files provided.
 Feel free to build out any helper methods if needed.

-Deliverables use the notation `#` for instance methods, and `.` for class methods.

-Remember: SQLalchemy give your classes access to a lot of methods already!
+Remember: SQLAlchemy give your classes access to a lot of methods already!
-Keep in mind what methods SQLalchemy gives you access to on each of your classes when you're approaching the deliverables below.
+Keep in mind what methods SQLAlchemy gives you access to on each of your classes when you're approaching the deliverables below.

 ### Migrations